dumparun/angular2boilerplate/README.md

   This would help you understand how to connect to server and pass data, recieve data
 6. Display a home page -- to be continued

+#SETUP.MD
+Please read the file Set up for information on how to use Eclipse for development and how to set up Gulp, Bower etc.

 # License Info